leesei/heroku-comics-feed/README.md

 Heroku app: comics-feed
 ==================

-A sample Heroku application service that embed the comic strip images to a given feed.
+A sample Heroku application that embed the comic strip images to a given feed.

 ## Usage